VandyHacks/gitting-good/README.md

 # gitting-good
-A internal workshop designed to familiarize the VandyHacks dev team with Git
+An internal workshop designed to familiarize the VandyHacks dev team with Git

+Austin